Which implant and which operation?

 Mammography

 The breast implant is placed behind the breast which spreads out over the surface of the implant.
 This makes standard mammography trickier to perform.
-In Australia augmented breasts undergo a displacement technique mammography examination sometimes followed by an ultrasound and a physical examination.
+In Australia augmented breasts undergo a displacement technique mammography examination, sometimes followed by an ultrasound and a physical examination.
 Radiographers are specially trained to deal with breast implants so that the chances of missing an early cancer are minimal as are the chances of damaging an implant.
-One in 11 Australian women will develop breast cancer so regular mammograms are vital.
-Once you are over 40 you will need to make an appointment with breast screen telling them that you have breast implants so that they can arrange for you to have a proper assessment.
-Self examination is possibly easier with an implant as all the breast tissue is spread over the implant, so making it thinner and easier to feel any changes.
+One in ten Australian women will develop breast cancer so regular mammograms are vital.
+Once you are over forty years of age you will need to make an appointment with Breast Screen telling them that you have breast implants so that they can arrange for you to have a proper assessment.
+Self examination is possibly easier with an implant, as all the breast tissue is spread over the implant, so making it thinner and easier to feel any changes.
+There are many studies which show that breast implants DO NOT increase the risk of developing breast cancer.

 How long do implants last?

 Nobody knows the answer to this question.
 Implants stay in until there is a problem.
 There is no set time span attached to them and to have them changed means further surgery and a general anaesthetic.
 The majority of patients with breast implants will need further surgery at some stage, either for correction of capsules or changes in breast shape.
 It is important to consider the future financial implications of this when deciding on having a breast augmentation.
 It is reasonable to expect that the shearing forces on an implant will cause the implant shell to weaken and eventually rupture.
-The only reliable test to look at the integrity of an implant is a MRI examination which is unfortunately not fully covered by Medicare so there will be an out of pocket component to pay.
-The US FDA is recommending a MRI at 5 years and every 2 years from then on.
+The only reliable test to look at the integrity of an implant is an MRI examination, which is unfortunately not fully covered by Medicare so there will be an out of pocket component to pay.
+The US FDA is recommending a MRI at five years and every two years from then on.
 Again one must consider the long term cost implications of this when considering an augmentation.

 Breast Feeding and Pregnancy

 The effects of pregnancy and feeding on your breasts still occur.
 After children the breasts may shrink back to a softer version of what they were.
-Sometimes the breasts do not shrink back completely and you may consider a tightening of this loose skin or very occasionally replacement of your implants with bigger ones if the volume of your breasts has reduced..
+Sometimes the breasts do not shrink back completely and you may consider a tightening of this loose skin or very occasionally replacement of your implants with bigger ones if the volume of your breasts has reduced.

 Implant deflation